ibm-cloud-docs/databases-for-redis/dashboard-settings.md

 The _Scale Resources_ panel shows the current size and resource allocation for your deployment.
 You can manage the available resources for your deployment by adjusting the groups of resources.

-Resources that are not scalable are grayed out.
-They are shown for informational purposes only.
+You can not currently scale down, and scaling operations can cause downtime.
 {: .tip}

 **Storage** - Storage shows the amount of disk space that is allocated to your service.
 Each container gets the allocated space.
-Your data is replicated across two data containers in the PostgreSQL cluster, so the total amount of storage you are using is roughly twice the size of your data.
+Your data is replicated across two data containers in the Redis cluster, so the total amount of storage you are using is roughly twice the size of your data.

 **Memory** - If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
 Your PostgreSQL deployment runs with two containers in a cluster, so the amount of memory you add is added to both containers.

-Scaling operations can cause downtime.
-When the scaling is complete the Deployment Details pane updates to show the current usage and the new values for the available storage and memory.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}

 ### Scaling via the UI

-Adjust the slider to increase or decrease the resources that are allocated to your service.
+Adjust the slider to increase the resources that are allocated to your service.
 Click **Scale** to trigger the scaling operations and return to the dashboard overview.

 ### Scaling via the {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in